-This section outlines the classes of market benefits that JEN considers will have a material impact on the outcome of this RIT-D. The class of market benefit quantified for this RIT-D include changes in:
+This section outlines the classes of market benefits that JEN considers will have a material impact on the outcome of this RIT-D and have therefore quantified.

+The class of market benefit quantified for this RIT-D include changes in

-- involuntary load shedding and customer interruption; and - load transfer capacity.
+- · involuntary load shedding and customer interruption; and - load transfer capacity.